 For example, Legal & General life policies are offered by Nationwide Building Society.
 Where the plan is purchased may determine the premium even if the policy and insurer are identical.
 These factors reveal the importance of comparison-shopping to find the best offer.

 A life insurance broker deals with multiple life insurance companies and some brokers operate online.
 A broker may pass a portion of its commission to policyholders so it can offer premiums that are more competitive.

 Some brokers rebate commissions throughout the term of a policy, resulting in an ongoing premium reduction.
 UK residents can find competitive quotes from both online brokers and price comparison websites.

 Cashback websites offer third-party rebates to consumers purchasing life cover directly from insurance companies.
 Cashback and voucher offers are usually the best options only when the premium is at or near the top of the table.
 Offers for cash back differ between sites so the same insurance company may offer a different voucher or cashback deal through different cashback sites.

 Some UK residents bypass price comparison and cashback sites and purchase their life cover directly from a provider.
 Based on the age, smoking status, and health of the insured and the term of the policy, different providers are best.
 LV=, Aviva, Saga, Sainsbury’s Bank, and Zurich are several providers to look at during the research phase.

-When buying insurance direct, it is important to comparison-shop but this process can be time-consuming.
+When buying insurance direct, it is essential to comparison-shop, but this process can be time-consuming.
 Consumers wondering which kind of life insurance is best for them should get free advice from a financial provider or an insurance professional in an unbiased position.
 Some UK non-profits and charities offer free advice regarding financial and insurance issues.

 After identifying the cover that is most suitable, these consumers should use the guidance above to locate the best plan with the most reasonable premium.